 Physical distancing reduces transmission risks and slows the spread of COVID-19.
-Local and regional governments in the United States have issued shelter-in-place policies to mandate physical distancing.
-Yet compliance with these policies is uneven and may be influenced by beliefs about science and topics of scientific consensus.
-We theorize that individuals skeptical about the human causes of climate change are less likely to comply with physical distancing orders.
-Using county-day measures of physical distancing derived from cellphone location data, we demonstrate that the proportion of people who stay at home after lockdown policies go into effect is significantly lower in counties with a high concentration of climate change skeptics.
-These results are consistent when we study how belief in science influences physical distancing across as well as within Democratic and Republican counties.
-Our findings suggest public health interventions and messaging about risks associated with COVID-19 that take into account local attitudes towards science may be more effective.
+Yet compliance with shelter-in-place policies issued by local and regional governments in the United States was uneven and may have been influenced by science skepticism and attitudes towards topics of scientific consensus.
+Using county-day measures of physical distancing derived from cellphone location data, we demonstrate that the proportion of people who stayed at home after shelter-in-place policies went into effect in March and April 2020 in the United States was significantly lower in counties with a high concentration of science skeptics.
+These results are robust to controlling for other potential drivers of differential physical distancing, such as political partisanship, income, education and COVID severity.
+Our findings suggest public health interventions that take local attitudes toward science into account in their messaging may be more effective.